bmp713/Techbook/README.md

 45.63.53.116/brandon/index.html

 User can create a new account or use an existing one.
 All existing accounts can be logged in using "Password" as password, and one of the following user names: "steve", "david", "michael".

+I wrote everything from scratch with no use of frameworks to learn the fundamentals of HTML, CSS, PHP, and MySQL.